Income Protection Insurance For Contractors

 How old will you be when your income protection for contractors policy matures?
 It is normal to align the plan end date with your retirement date.

 The later you leave it until retirement, the higher the cost of cover becomes.
-Insurance providers provide coverage up to the age of 70.
+Insurance providers offer coverage up to age 70.
 Premiums will be higher than coverage for individuals retiring at 60 or 65.

 Length of Claims Period

 It is the period that a replacement salary will cover throughout a policy.
-Short-term cover typically provides a payout of one to five years.
+Short-term cover typically provides a payout for 1 to 5 years.

 The longer the payout period, the higher the cost of coverage.
-Long-term cover differs as it allows for the sum assured until retirement should you no longer be able to return to the workplace.
+Long-term cover differs in that it provides the sum assured until retirement, should you no longer be able to return to the workplace.

 Premium – The Cost of Cover